ceph/ceph/doc/radosgw/qat-accel.rst

    .. note::
-     The section name of the QAT configuration files must be ``CEPH`` since the section name is set as "CEPH" in Ceph cropto source code.
+     The section name of the QAT configuration files must be ``CEPH`` since the section name is set as "CEPH" in Ceph crypto source code.

    Then, edit the Ceph configuration file to make use of QAT based crypto plugin::